sranka/jdbcimage/README.md

 # jdbc-image-tool
 Quickly exports/imports database tables using JDBC and Kryo.
+Supports Oracle and MSSQL databases.

 ## Overview
 1. Build the project using maven3: mvn3 install